zgiannuzzi/oracle-db-training/Foundations5-6.md

 - Had to create own account for the tables
 - Clicked on help Icon and reviewed sections and topics

 ## The following sections were completed at different times.
-The first 3 sections are what i attempted in my own.
-THe sections after used answer key for the query questions.
+The first 3 sections are what I attempted on my own.
+The sections after used answer key for the query questions.
 ### 6.3
 #### EXERCISE 1
 ``` sql